sunwellup/ShenWei-hugo-academic/content/research-topic/optimization-of-frame/index.md

 ---
 title: Shape and topology optimization of plane frame
-summary: Ground structure method is widely used for truss-like or skeleton structure, and in some cases the optimization problem can be further reduced to linear programming problem or convex optimization such as second order cone optimization.
-On the other hand, simultaneous shape and topology optimization can start from a rather sparse initial structure where not all the possible connections among the nodes are needed.
+summary: Compared to ground structure method, simultaneous shape and topology optimization can start from a rather sparse initial structure where not all the possible connections among the nodes are needed.
 tags:
-- Ground structure method
 - Shape and topogy optimization of plane frame
-- Convex and nonlinear programming
+- Force density method
+- sensitivity analysis
+- optimization under uncertainty
 date: "2021-08-30T00:00:00Z"

 # Optional external URL for project (replaces project detail page).